Jeswin-w/My-Learnings-RE/Networking/Protocols/TLS_1.2.md

 - However, if client authentication is required for application access, the server can **reject the request at the application layer**, for example by returning an HTTP 400 or 403 error.
 - This approach allows flexible handling of clients with and without certificates without dropping the TCP connection outright.

+The older TLS are deprecated as they support weak ciphers(1.1) or they have a vulnerability(BEAST in 1.0).